Donnie Allison

 Donnie Allison (born September 7, 1939) is an American former driver on the NASCAR Grand National/Winston Cup circuit, who won ten times during his racing career, which spanned from 1966 to 1988.
 He is part of the "Alabama Gang", and is the brother of 1983 champion Bobby Allison and uncle of Davey Allison and Clifford Allison.
 He was inducted in the International Motorsports Hall of Fame in 2009.
+He was inducted into the NASCAR Hall of Fame on January 19, 2024.

 NASCAR career

-Before racing in the Grand National Series, Allison drove modified stock cars like his brother Bobby.
-Allison managed to get ten wins in NASCAR Cup Series competition with his first coming at the 1968 Carolina 500 at Rockingham Speedway and his final at the 1978 Dixie 500 at Atlanta Motor Speedway.
+Before racing in the Grand National Series, Allison, like his brother Bobby, drove modified stock cars.
+Allison managed to get ten wins in NASCAR Cup Series competition with his first coming at the 1968 Carolina 500 at Rockingham Speedway and his final coming at the 1978 Dixie 500 at Atlanta Motor Speedway.
 Allison would suffer serious injuries at the 1981 Coca-Cola 600, this would end his career in NASCAR for the most part.
 Allison would only race fourteen more Winston Cup races (he would also fail to qualify four times for races during this time) from 1982 to 1988.
 Allison also won the 1967 NASCAR Grand National Rookie of the Year.

 1979 Daytona 500

-Allison possibly is most remembered for his involvement in a final-lap crash and a subsequent fight with Cale Yarborough in the 1979 Daytona 500.
+Allison is perhaps best remembered for his involvement in a final-lap crash and a subsequent fight with Cale Yarborough in the 1979 Daytona 500.
 He was leading the race on the final lap with Yarborough drafting him tightly.
 As Yarborough started to go below Allison, he attempted to take the inside lane away but Yarborough hit Allison from behind first and got Allison sideways.
 Yarborough made contact with the side of Allison's car and it put him in the grass.
 He came back to hit Allison side to side and as both drivers tried to regain control, their cars made contact several times and finally locked together and crashed into the outside wall in turn 3.
 After the cars settled in the infield grass, Allison and Yarborough were in a heated conversation when, Bobby Allison, who finished laps down after his earlier collision with his brother, pulled over and to check on his brother, but Yarborough accused him of causing the accident and started to hit Bobby while Bobby was still in his car.
 At that point, a fight ensued.
 As the 1979 Daytona 500 was the first live flag-to-flag nationally televised NASCAR race, the finish and the post-race squabble were a ratings dream for CBS.
 Richard Petty, who was over half a lap behind at the time of the crash, went on to win the race.
 The fight made headlines all across America.
 The publicity was instrumental in the growth of NASCAR.